koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_20_img_1.md

+# The image 1 in slide 20 of lecture 9 contains:
 The image displays a technical drawing of a Euro pallet with three different views: side view, front view, and top view.

 1. **Top View (Bottom Right Corner):**